o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-structure.md

 * `api`: Maps to the [**API Reference**](/docs/api/) section in the O3DE docs.
 The API reference for O3DE is generated through an automated process.

 * `contributing`: Maps to the [**Contribute**](/docs/contributing/) section in the O3DE docs.
-Contribute contains information on contributing to O3DE code and documentation.
+This is all the information on contributing to O3DE code and documentation.
 You are here.

-* `release-notes`: Maps to the [**Release Notes**](/docs/release-notes/) section in the O3DE docs.
-Release Notes contains release specific information for O3DE that is provided by the various O3DE Special Interest Groups.
+* `release-notes`: The [**Release Notes**](/docs/release-notes/) section in the O3DE docs.
+The Release Notes contain release-specific information for O3DE that is provided by O3DE Special Interest Groups.

-* `tools-ui`: Maps to the [**Tools UI Developer's Guide**](/docs/tools-ui/) section in the O3DE docs.
+* `tools-ui`: The [**Tools UI Developer's Guide**](/docs/tools-ui/) section in the O3DE docs.
 This guide has information on design concepts, framework, and UI widgets used to create tools and applications for O3DE.